 - A: Our stockholders will vote on the following matters at the Annual Meeting: - 1.
-Election of Kendall Larsen and Gary W. Feiner as our Class I directors; - 2.
-Ratification of the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 3.
-Approval, on an advisory basis, the compensation of our named executive officers.
+Election of Michael F. Angelo as our Class III director; - 2.
+Ratification of the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3.
+Any other business that may properly come before the Annual Meeting.